unm-historiography/metahistory/essays/thematic/women-gender/the-study-of-witches.md

 {% include figure.html
   class="img-right"
   width="50%"
-  caption="_The Chilling Adventures of Sabrina_ premiered on Netflix in October of 2018.
+  caption="The Chilling Adventures of Sabrina premiered on Netflix in October of 2018.
 She stands up for the rights of women, LGBTQ+, and the general outsiders of society.
 Showing a modern witch based in the past." image-url="chilling_adventure.jpg" source-url="https://www.hollywoodreporter.com/news/chilling-adventures-sabrina-costumes-evoke-an-eternal-autumn-says-designer-1154868"
 %}